Making a Bubble Flare for Brake Lines

 Step 1 - Place the Tube Nut

 Put a tube nut above the steel brake line’s end, so the threaded end will face the brake line’s end that you will be working on.
 Ensure that the end portions of your brake lines are free from any burrs and are level and accurate.
 You may require using a metal file and a tube cutter to attain this.
-Put the brake line’s end into your car’s line clamp, so the brake line glues out to the top portion of the clamp.
+Put the brake line’s end into your flaring clamp, so the brake line protrudes out of the top portion of the clamp.

 Step 2 - Prepare the Brake Line Anvil

 Arrange the brake line anvil utilized to make double bubble flares along the clamp’s face.
 The anvil contains two sides.
 One side is raised, while the other side is flat that fits into the tubing’s center.
 Place the anvil’s flat side alongside the clamp after the brake line.
 Regulate the uncovered length of the car’s brake line.
 There’s a line along the anvil’s center which specifies how far the brake line’s end needs to be uncovered.
 Again, alter the end of the brake line till it is equal with the anvil’s line.
 Then tighten down the anvil, which is very crucial.
 The brake line should not move when you tighten it.
 Put the raised anvil’s end into the middle portion of your car’s brake line.